bpark176/Brennan.github.io/_pages/Projects.md

 </h2>
 <div style="display: flex; align-items: flex-start; gap: 20px;">
 <div style="flex: 1;">
 I designed a model of a pacing assistant system for visually impaired swimmers that enables independent lane navigation and consistent stroke rhythm without relying on traditional tapper assistance.
 The device integrates real-time distance sensing with timed feedback to an app, providing coaches with immediate data.
-The project was submitted to the IT Coding Invention contest and was awarded Bronze.
-Later, it earned Gold and the Ministry of Trade, Industry & Energy Special Award at the Korea International Youth Olympiad.
 The invention is currently in the patent application process. <b>(04/2025 - 06/2025)</b>
 </div>
 <img src="../assets/images/swimdevice.webp" width="300">
 </div>